 - Event-driven architecture and extensibility via webhooks

-Perfect if you’re building a composable stack and want to avoid vendor lock-in or all-in-one platforms like Shopify or Adobe.
+This is perfect if you’re building a composable stack and want to avoid vendor lock-in or all-in-one platforms like Shopify or Adobe.

-In the note if integrations, we want to stress that OrderCloud has a lot of offer here.
+Regarding integrations, we want to stress that OrderCloud has a lot of offer here.

 Customizations and Scalability

-- Define custom pricing logic, workflows, or promotions
+- Define custom pricing logic, workflows or promotions

 - Scale horizontally across thousands of users and products

 Not so sure we agree on that perspective.
 Agree, that it's not a Shopify, but again, we don't see OrderCloud and Shopify being in a direct competition.
 OrderCloud is in a perfect spot when the business case is complex.
 Can you do simple scenarios and based B2C with OrderCloud?
-Sure - OrderCloud is built for flexibility and complexity, so B2X is simple business case to implement.
+Sure - OrderCloud is built for flexibility and complexity, so B2C is a simple business case to implement.

 Future-Proofing and Extensibility